LunarArcanus/aaronlelevier.github.io/_posts/2018-06-05-graph-theory-crash-course.md

 For *unidirectional graphs* these are represented with a `-1` for outgoing edges, `1` for incoming edges, otherwise `0`.

-For a *bidirectional graph* they follow the same rules as a unidirectional incidence matrix, except for incoming and outgoing endges between nodes, the data is represented by a `2`
+For a *bidirectional graph* they follow the same rules as a unidirectional incidence matrix, except for incoming and outgoing edges between nodes, the data is represented by a `2`

 ## Adjacency List